-Current land use.
+Current development pattern.
 This report utilizes the current distribution of development in the District as a basis for allocating certain infrastructure expansion costs over different types of land uses.
 It is consistent with the Colorado Municipal League's recommendation that cost allocation be based on a measure of land use.

 The distribution of commercial and residential building square footage is set forth in Figure II-2, based on data from the Adams and Arapahoe County Assessors.
-The District is 89 percent residential development and 11 percent nonresidential (i.e., commercial and industrial) development.
-The vast majority of residential development is comprised of single family and mobile homes.
+The District is 73 percent residential development and 27 percent nonresidential (i.e., commercial and industrial) development.
+The vast majority of residential development is comprised of single family homes.

 Figure II-2.

-Distribution of Nonresidential and Residential Square Footage, 2017
+Distribution of Commercial and

+Residential Square Footage, 2017